Automattic/vip-governance-plugin/README.md

 - The code editor is accessible for everyone.
 - Blocks can be locked and unlocked.

-#### Restrictive Rule Sets
+#### Default Rule Set With Restrictions

-There are 2 restrictive rule sets below, that will allow restrictions to be placed on features available in the block editor, the blocks available, and what style controls are available.

-##### Default Restriction Example

-This example focuses on restricting for all users, regardless of their role.
+This expands the default rule set by adding restrictions for all users and post types.

 ```json
 {